 Our research concerns the use of CAQDAS packages for innovative purposes.
-Through the QUIC programme we are exploring technological and methodological developments in qualitative software, with a focus on three particular areas: the integration of quantitative and qualitative data; the analysis of (multi-stream) visual data and the convergence of GIS technology with qualitative software.
-Research in these areas is contributing to the development of new online materials to support researchers in deciding between and using CAQDAS packages effectively.
+Through the QUIC programme we are explored technological and methodological developments in qualitative software, with a focus on three particular areas: the integration of quantitative and qualitative data; the analysis of (multi-stream) visual data and the convergence of GIS technology with qualitative software.
+Research in these areas contributed to the development of new online materials to support researchers in deciding between and using CAQDAS packages effectively.

 We work closely with a number of other projects in order to provide the best possible set of resources and training events possible.